• Skip to primary navigation

 A full guide on how to properly execute the Pendlay Row to achieve optimal back gains

-There are all sorts of rows you can be doing; dumbbell, T-bar, machines; but are you incorporating the Pendlay row into your back workouts?
+There are all sorts of rows you can be doing; dumbbell, the T-bar, machines; but are you incorporating the Pendlay Row into your back workouts?
 The Pendlay row is a movement crafted by the late Olympic Weightlifting Coach, Glenn Pendlay, to help in pulling movements.
 Conducted in a very similar fashion to the barbell row, the Pendlay row aids in back gains for both muscular size and strength.

 This guide will be covering how to do the Pendlay Row, the benefits, alternatives, Dos and Don’ts, and suggestions.